github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 {% ifversion secret-scanning-push-protection-for-users %}

-Every user across {% data variables.product.prodname_dotcom %} can enable push protection for themselves within their individual settings.
+Every user across {% data variables.product.prodname_dotcom %} can also enable push protection for themselves within their individual settings.

 Enabling push protection for your user account means that your pushes are protected whenever you push to a public repository on {% data variables.product.prodname_dotcom %}, without relying on that repository to have push protection enabled.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/working-with-secret-scanning-and-push-protection/push-protection-for-users)."